The 24 Hour Lag

-Audio = Stream or download the cassette audio below. ( Unedited )
+Audio = Stream from the arrow or download from the dots

 Summary = See Below

 Diagrams = None

 Jan Cox Talk #335 ** Apr 21, 1988 ** – 1:31

 Notes by TK

 There are no such things as ‘psychological pressures’ –remember that EVERYTHING must be channeled thru the senses.
 No senses = no problems.

 The value of expending more energy to gain more energy.
 Extra effort = irrelevant = real acting.